xuru/pyvisdk/docs/source/do/host_diagnostic_partition_create_spec.rst

     .. py:attribute:: storageType

-        Indicates the storage type where the diagnostic partition will be created.
+        Indicates the storage type where the diagnostic partition will be created.See DiagnosticPartitionStorageType